 Fine Arts Center

 There is a specialty use computer lab on the first floor of the Fine Arts Center, open 24/7 for music majors and minors.
-This lab is equipped with Mac computers and B&W laser printing.
+This lab is equipped with Mac computers and black and white laser printing.